deepjavalibrary/djl/mxnet/native/README.md

 - libmxnet.so

-### Step 2: Upload files to s3 bucket
+### Step 2: Upload files to the s3 bucket

-The example list for s3 files is:
+The example list of the s3 files is:

 - s3://djl-ai/publish/mxnet-1.6.0/linux/common/libgfortran.so.3
 - s3://djl-ai/publish/mxnet-1.6.0/linux/common/libquadmath.so.0